Guiorgy/Crow-Middlewares/README.md

 Alias of `RemoteIpGuard<allowed_ip_list, true>`.

-A middleware that checks if the IP an incomming request comes from is in a comma-separated whitelist, and returns result code 403 Forbidden if it is not.
+A middleware that checks if the IP an incoming request comes from is in a comma-separated whitelist, and returns result code 403 Forbidden if it is not.

 #### Usage